-You might also find that legitimate freelance jobs tend to be posted on marketplaces that focus on certain niches rather than general platforms like Upwork or Fiverr.
+You might also find that legitimate freelance jobs tend to be posted on marketplaces that focus on certain niches rather than general platforms like Upwork, Fiverr, or Freelancer.com.

 2. Having to pay for access to work

 A scam of this kind comes in several forms.
-The client could ask you to pay a deposit or, more commonly, they could make it a requirement for you to buy something to set up your workstation.
+The client could ask the freelancer to pay a deposit or, more commonly, they could make it a requirement for them to buy something to set up your workstation so you can easily work from home.
 It might be a software or product of theirs that they claim is crucial to the project.
-Regardless, they make you pay in order to do your job.
+Regardless, they make you send money in order to do your job.

 ❗ Note: This is different from paying sites like Upwork for extra bidding powers.
 Money paid to such sites is optional, not compulsory.

 This is uncommon practice for any industry.
-If the client truly needed you to have access to some specific resources, they would’ve stated that in their job description and possibly provided it to you on their own terms.
+If the client truly needed you to have access to some specific resources to complete their project, they would’ve stated that in their job description and possibly provided it to you on their own terms.